Softoft/open-ticket-ai/docs/original_source/api/run/pipes.md

   within `open_ticket_ai`.
-This documentation details the classes responsible for fetching ticket data (`BasicTicketFetcher`), preparing text content from subjects and bodies (`SubjectBodyPreparer`), running AI model inference with a Hugging Face service (`HFAIInferenceService`), and applying updates back to the ticket system (`GenericTicketUpdater`).
+This documentation details the classes responsible for fetching ticket data (`BasicTicketFetcher`), preparing text content from subjects and bodies (`SubjectBodyPreparer`), running AI model inference with a Hugging Face service (`HFLocalAIInferenceService`), and applying updates back to the ticket system (`GenericTicketUpdater`).
 ---
 # Documentation for `**/ce/run/pipe_implementations/*.py`